data-mechanics/course-2017-fal-proj/README.md

 1.)
 We took a collection of daily library visitor counts and combined them to form monthly averages.
 Then extracted average cm of rain per month from the Weather Underground data set.
 We then combined the two to form tuples of the following format to insert into the database: (Month, Avg Rainfall(cm), Avg Users).
 Note: rainfall data was from 2016 and library data ranged from 2014-2016

 2.)
-We did a select for college names, zip codes, and
+We did a select for college names, addresses, and zip codes from the college/universities data set.
+Next we selected addresses, zip codes, and region (ex.
+East Boston) from the property assessment data set.
+We then aggregated properties and colleges together based on their zip codes and added a count